SynthSAEBench: Evaluating Sparse Autoencoders on Scalable Realistic Synthetic Data: Synthetic Data Model

 Our hierarchy is represented as a forest of trees, where each node corresponds to a feature and children can only fire when their parent is active.
 Formally, after sampling the initial firing indicators $z_i$, we apply the constraint:

 which zeros out child activations whenever the parent is inactive.
-This is applied level-by-level from root to leaves to ensure correct cascading: if a parent is deactivated, all its descendants are also deactivated.

 Additionally, we support \emph{mutual exclusion} among siblings: when a parent node is marked as having mutually exclusive children, at most one child can be active per sample.
-This models concepts like ``golden retriever'' vs. ``poodle''---both are dogs, but a single entity cannot be both simultaneously.
+This models concepts like ``dog'' vs. ``bird''---both are animals, but a single entity cannot be both simultaneously.
 When multiple siblings would fire, one is randomly selected as the winner and the others are deactivated.

 We also support \emph{parent-scaled magnitudes}, where child activation magnitudes are modulated by their parent's activation strength rather than simply being binary-gated.
 This models the intuition that the intensity of a specific concept (e.g., ``golden retriever'') should scale with the intensity of its parent concept (e.g., ``dog'').
 Details are in Appendix~\ref{apx:parent-scaling}.